When automating accounts payable it is critical to understand the difference between a PO and non PO invoice.

 With so many details to review, 3-way matching can be a tedious process if done manually.

 But CoreIntegrator Enterprise for enterprise-sized companies as well as A/P One AP automation for small and medium sized companies provide automated PO matching.
-Our systems can automatically compare the three critical PO documents and highlight any discrepancies between them.
+Our systems can use OCR technology to automatically compare the three critical PO documents and highlight any discrepancies between them.

 This brings massive efficiency to processing PO invoices, freeing your AP staff up to save your company money!